appuio/techlab/labs/07_troubleshooting_ops.md

 Metrics can be found at [http://localhost:9000/metrics/](http://localhost:9000/metrics/).
 They will be displayed in json.
 With the same concept you could connect a local SQL client with your database.

-Further Documentation to port forwarding can be found under: https://docs.openshift.com/container-platform/3.5/dev_guide/port_forwarding.html
+Further documentation on port forwarding can be found at <https://docs.openshift.com/container-platform/3.5/dev_guide/port_forwarding.html>.

 ---